Xoreus/Website-Resume/content/home/experience.md

     date_start: '2021-05-01'
     date_end: '2022-02-28'
     description: |2-
       *	Part of the Summer Undergraduate Research in Engineering at McGill University, worked with the Photonic DataCom team under the supervision of Dr. Odile Liboiron-Ladouceur
-      * Worked collaboratively with Dr. Hassan Rahbardar Mojaver on the simulation and effects of noise in an Optical Neural Network (ONN) using the Python library Neuroptica on a Diamond Mesh trained on the MNIST dataset
+      *	Worked collaboratively with Dr. Hassan Rahbardar Mojaver, focused on simulating, and analyzing the impact of noise in an Optical Neural Network (ONN) using the Python library Neuroptica.
       *	Resulted in an end of term research poster titled “Mitigating Errors in Optical Neural Networks During Training”
-      * Innovatively applied machine learning techniques to enhance the accuracy of multi-layered models on the MNIST dataset, showcasing the superior effectiveness of the Diamond mesh compared to other configurations.
+      *	Innovatively applied machine learning techniques to enhance the accuracy of multi-layered models on the MNIST dataset, highlighting the superior effectiveness of the Diamond mesh compared to other configurations.

   - title: Application Developer Intern
     company: BMO Financial Group
     company_url: ''